Demon's variational principle for informational active matter: Introduction

-In this work, we propose the informational Onsager-Machlup principle (IOMP), a ``demon's variational principle'' extending the Onsager-Machlup principle (OMP)~\cite{Onsager53,Machlup53,Taniguchi07,Taniguchi08,Doi19,Yasuda21JPSJ,Yasuda22,Yasuda23,Yasuda24}, which is the time global representation of OP.
+In this work, we propose the informational Onsager-Machlup principle (IOMP), a ``demon's variational principle'' extending the GOMP~\cite{Yasuda24}.
 We introduce the conditioned Onsager-Machlup integral (OMI), which represents the path entropy conditioned on the memory state.
-Using the IOMP, we establish a unified variational framework enabling direct computation of the cumulant generating function (CGF) for arbitrary observables under measurement and feedback processes.
-We apply the IOMP to the information swimmer model~\cite{Huang20} and derive analytical expressions for the average swimming velocity as the first cumulant of the CGF.
-Our approach provides a rigorous theoretical foundation for understanding informational active matter and designing informational engines operating far from equilibrium.
+We establish a unified variational framework to compute the cumulant generating function (CGF) of arbitrary observables in measurement-feedback dynamics, within a saddle-point approximation under a bipartite setting.
+We first confirm that the IOMP is consistent with stochastic thermodynamics and information thermodynamics~\cite{Peliti21,Shiraishi23,Seifert25}.
+Then, we apply the IOMP to the information swimmer model~\cite{Huang20} and derive analytical expressions for the average swimming velocity as the first cumulant of the CGF.
+Our analytical results show good agreement with the previous numerical simulations~\cite{Huang20} except in the regime of extremely large drag asymmetry.
+The proposed OMI provides a variational framework for analyzing measurement-feedback dynamics and may serve as a useful step toward a broader theoretical description of informational active matter.